Travel Alerts & Warnings

 - Follow the Department of State on Facebook and X/Twitter.

-- Review the Country Security Report for Slovakia.
+- Review the Country Security Report for Vanuatu.

 - Visit the CDC page for the latest Travel Health Information related to your travel.